-When it comes to fiber optic splicing having a good understanding of what it is and how it works is very crucial especially for organizations and fiber optic technicians who are involved in LAN networking projects as well as the telecommunication industry.
+Having a good understanding of what a fiber optic splice is and how it works is very crucial.
+Especially for organizations and technicians involved in LAN networking projects and the telecommunication industry.

-Splicing is usually the preferred in situations where there is need to join two different types of cable together or in circumstances where the cables run are too long for a single length fiber as it usually result into lower back reflection as well as light loss.
-In situations where fiber cables which buried get split or are accidentally severed, one can use fiber optic splicing to restore the fiber optic cable.
+Splicing is usually the preferred in situations where there is a need to join two different types of cable together.
+Likewise where the cables run are too long for a single-length fiber.
+As it usually results in lower back reflection as well as light loss.
+In situations where fiber cables which are buried are accidentally severed, one can use splicing to restore the cable.

 In today’s world there is an increase in the number of telecommunication companies as well as CATV companies who are willing and ready to invest their time and money on fusion splicing for their single mode networks which are usually long haul.
 The same organizations also tend to put into use mechanical splicing for their short, local cable runs.
 Given that for optimal performance video signals usually require minimal reflection, fusion splicing has managed to remain the first choice for many.

-Tips for Better Splices:
+Tips for a Better Splice:

-- A precise cleaver is needed when dealing with fusion splicing this ensures that there is exceptional low loss which is usually between 0.05 dB and less.
-Having poor or having cleave which is not of good quality will result into fiber ends not melting together properly thus resulting in a high reflection problems as well as light loss.
-A good cleave which can easily handle the precision required during fusion splicing usually costs between $1,000 and $4,000.
+- A precise cleaver is needed when dealing with fusion splicing.
+This ensures that there is exceptional low loss which is usually between 0.05 dB and less.
+Having poor or having a cleave which is not of good quality will result into fiber ends not fusing together properly.
+Thus resulting in a high reflection problems as well as light loss.
+A good cleave tool which can easily handle the precision required during fusion splicing usually costs between $1,000 and $4,000.
 To ensure that the cleave lasts longer and maintain its quality ensure that the manufacture’s instructions for cleaning it are well followed and that it is used properly.